-The Cancer Center's premiere annual event, the Allen and Lee-Hwa Chao Lectureship in Cancer Research honors the late Hsi-Hsiung Chao by brining internationally renowned leaders in the field of cancer research to UC Irvine to share insight, provoke thought and stimulate conversation about the myriad issues surrounding cancer.
+The Chao Family Comprehensive Cancer Center's premiere annual event, the Allen and Lee-Hwa Chao Lectureship in Cancer Research, honors the late Hsi-Hsiung Chao by bringing internationally renowned leaders in the field of cancer research to UC Irvine to share insight, provoke thought and stimulate conversation about the myriad issues surrounding cancer.
 Serving both the campus and the wider community, speakers present two lectures, one tailored to a general audience (the Community Lecture) and the other to a technical audience (the Scientific Lecture).
-Both lectures are free to attend, but registration is required.

 Beckman Center, UC Irvine Campus

 RSVP Required: Email ChaoLectureRSVP@uadv.uci.edu or call 714-456-5800 by Feb.
 12, 2016.

 12:30 p.m., Wednesday, Feb.
 24, 2016

 110 Tamkin Hall, UC Irvine Campus

 RSVP Required: RSVP for the scientific lecture › Deadline to RSVP is Feb.
 12, 2016.